Bugs Bunny's Birthday Ball

+Layout

+The backbox shows all the characters gathered around a giant birthday cake; the top of the candles have small gaps in the artwork so the lights behind twinkle through.

+The game uses a split level playfield.
+The left parts slopes away from the player, with a single flipper at the far end of it.
+The top left of the main playfield has three rollover lanes.
+The game has a single ramp which leads to a whirlpool cup above the group of three pop bumpers.
+The game has two outlanes on the left side of the machine, and no outlane on the right side.
+A captive ball can be hit from both the main playfield and the inverted playfield.
+There are a series of targets around the playfield, including those spelling L-O-O-N-E-Y T-U-N-E-S.

 Gameplay

-The game is a celebration of Bugs Bunny's 50th anniversary, accompanied by his various co-stars and lots of cake.
-One to four players can play.
 The player must use the "Skill Shot" to help Wile E. Coyote chase the Road Runner, break some eggs in the reversed "Chicken Coop" playfield, then ride "Tweety's Slide" to the main playfield and score 1 million points, hit Daffy Duck for a "Big Score" of 500,000 points and light "Speedy Gonzales' Keek-Out" for 1 million points, then shoot the curving, swerving center ramp so the Tasmanian Devil and the Tasmanian She-Devil will take the player on a challenging "Tazmanian Shopping Spree" up the ramp, which will score up to 500,000 points or an extra ball.
 If the player helps Bugs blow out all the candles on his cake, Honey Bunny will reward him with a 50 million bonus, with the player getting their opponents' best score for a Surprise Package.

-Playfield

-The playfield includes 3 flippers, a plunger skill shot, 3 pop bumpers, 3 slingshots, 19 standup targets, a 3-bank drop target, a kick-out hole, a spinning target, a captive ball, and a left outlane kickback.
-In the upper left area of the playfield is a small inverted playfield having a flipper to propel the ball downfield to loop around a ramp and hit a captive ball.
 In multi-player operation, a unique playfield award feature exchanges scores between players.